davidlaprade/davidlaprade.github.io/_drafts/2019-01-29-my-biggest-doubt-about-btc.md

-A bank run, then, would likely exhaust the available liquidity in these systems very quickly, meaning that -- no matter _what_ the quoted spot price of Bitcoin had fallen to in the immediate wake of the run -- there would be effectively no money to exchange for it, effectively no _demand_ for it.
+A bank run, then, would likely exhaust the available liquidity in these systems very quickly, meaning that -- no matter _what_ the quoted spot price of Bitcoin had fallen to in the immediate wake of the run -- there would be effectively no money to exchange for it, which is to say effectively no _demand_ for it.
 With little or no demand for it, it would be valueless.

 A valueless coin is a coin that miners won't mine.
 And a network without miners is neither secure nor functional.
 In this way, then, a bank run coupled